-Spatial audio remains largely underexplored in \gls{hri}, with only one known study by Robinson et al. examining spatially distributed sound using speakers and a robot.
-While they observed effects on participant behavior and perception, the study lacked non-spatial comparisons and structured task evaluation \cite{robinson}.
-In contrast, research in \gls{vr} and \gls{ar} has shown that spatial audio enhances immersion, perception, and task performance \cite{Chang28042025, jenny}, with Chang et al. reporting improved sound recall and intelligibility for lateral sources compared to traditional surround systems \cite{Chang28042025}.
-Integrating spatial audio and \gls{aar} in \gls{hri} may thus unify the strengths of functional and transformative sounds to enable richer, more intuitive interactions.
+Spatial audio remains largely underexplored within \gls{hri}.
+To date, only one known study by Robinson et al. has examined spatially distributed sound in a human–robot context, using external speakers in conjunction with a robot \cite{robinson}.
+While their findings indicate that spatialized sound can influence participant behavior and perception, the study did not include non-spatial comparison conditions or structured task-based evaluations, limiting conclusions about the functional benefits of spatial audio in \gls{hri}.

-This paper addresses the aforementioned gaps by conducting an in-person study of human perceptions of the high degree-of-freedom Kinova Gen3 manipulator with respect to consequential sounds, performing a short spatial audio localization experiment in \gls{ar}, leveraging \gls{aar} and spatial sound to design a combined transformative and functional sound condition and evaluating its effects in \gls{hri}, and eliciting participant input on which types of information are most important to convey through sound.
+In contrast, prior work in \gls{vr} and \gls{ar} has demonstrated that spatial audio can enhance immersion, perceptual clarity, and task performance \cite{Chang28042025, jenny}.
+For example, Chang et al. reported improved sound recall and intelligibility for lateral audio sources when compared to traditional surround sound systems \cite{Chang28042025}. \textit{Drawing on these findings, integrating spatial audio and \gls{aar} into \gls{hri} holds promise for unifying functional and transformative auditory cues, thereby enabling richer and more intuitive human–robot interactions.}